julienharbulot/eth-pos-prysm-exercise/README.md

     updateReport(v, err)
     return v, err
 }

+func validationFunctionImpl(...) {
+    // original imlementation here
+}
 ```

-Possible alternatives that would have required more work were:
+I considered alternative ways to implement the feature but they would have required more work and would have been more fragile:

 1. call the update method every time a validation function is called.
 This is less robust: in this alternative, everytime the validation function is called we have to remember to call the update function too.